-Performance on all state assessments, including the PASA, is one way for schools, teachers, and parents to gauge how students and schools are performing in regard to proficiency of the academic standards.
+Performance on all state assessments, including the PASA, is one way for schools, teachers, and parents to gauge how students and schools are performing in regard to instruction of the academic standards.
 Assessment results are one measure that IEP teams may consider when determining future academic instructional needs.
-Because the PASA is designed for students with the most significant cognitive disabilities, the results provide a better representation of how the child is performing based against gradelevel standards and alternate eligible content that are reduced in depth, breadth, and complexity.
-As a parent, you will receive an individual score report for your child after your child takes the assessment.
+Because the PASA is designed for students with the most significant cognitive disabilities, the results provide a better representation of how the child is performing based against gradelevel standards and AEC that are reduced in depth, breadth, and complexity.
+Parents receive an individual score report from the school that gave the assessment.
+Schools receive score reports in late Summer and may choose to provide immediately or upon return to school in the Fall.